endel/js-query-builder-benchmark/README.md

-# JavaScript Query Builder Micro Benchmark
+# JavaScript Query Builder Benchmark

 This repository aims to benchmark different JavaScript query builders.
 Only the query building APIs are compared, not the execution and/or mapping of the results.